jaqba98/sports-cars-rental/README.md

 button: Rent this car

-p: This car is not available at the moment!
+p: This car is available at the moment!

 ### 2. Ferrari F430